polyaxon/polyaxon/site/docs/core/scheduling-strategies/node-scheduling.md

 Tolerations are applied to pods, and allow (but do not require) the pods to schedule onto nodes with matching taints.

-Similar to node selector, it's very easy to provide a tolerations in the polyaxonfile:
+Similar to node selector, it's very easy to provide tolerations in the Polyaxonfile:

 ```yaml